Martin Spelmann

 Martin Spelmann (born 21 March 1987) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club Hvidovre IF.

 Spelmann is a defensive midfielder, but can also play as a fullback and wingback, as well as on a wing position on the right flank.

 Career

-He signed for Strømsgodset before the 2019 season, but was released from the club after one season.
+He signed for Strømsgodset in February 2019, prior to the 2019 season, but was released from the club after one season.

-After a year Mjällby, Spelmann returned to Denmark and signed with Hvidovre IF on 2 June 2021.
+After a year at Mjällby in Sweden, Spelmann returned to Denmark and signed with Hvidovre IF on 2 June 2021.